MM#009 Default Target

 Dear Collaborators,

-continue for the next 24 hour period.
+the past 24 hour period.
+The Cycle 24 target

 See http://www.SolarMonitor.org for images and